verement/etamoo/ACKNOWLEDGMENTS.md

     many years, and his contributions to the MOO community -- particularly in building and enhancing various databases -- are greatly appreciated.

+  * __Ben Jackson__ wrote the original WAIF datatype patches for the LambdaMOO server upon which I based the WAIF implementation for EtaMOO.

   * __Kenny Root__ and __James Deikun__ were effective collaborators with me
     in the creation of Codepoint, a fork of LambdaMOO (based on the initial work of __H.
 Peter Anvin__) to support Unicode.